 A: Yes.
 All Beth Emet clergy and staff are fully vaccinated and supportive of our plans.

 Q: Are vaccinations required to come back to Beth Emet in person?

 A:Yes.
 We have made the difficult decision, given the rise in the Delta variant and breakthrough infections as well as the need to keep everyone safe, all services that are inside the Sanctuary will require members to be fully vaccinated.

 Q: How will I be reassured that others attending in person are fully vaccinated?

-A: Congregants who wish to attend in-person worship services (and eventually other opportunities to be in-person) will be asked to acknowledge a brit, or covenant, which describes expectations about safety protocols, including vaccinations.
+A: Congregants who wish to attend in-person worship services (and other opportunities to be in-person) are asked to provide the date of their second vaccination (or only vaccination in the case of J&J) as well as acknowledge a brit, or covenant, or mutual responsibility which describes expectations about safety protocols.